pouchdb-community/pouchdb-full-sync/README.md

 What you might use this for:

-* Infinite undo/redo in your app
+* Implementing infinite undo/redo in your app
 * Building a VCS (like Git) on top of CouchDB/PouchDB
 * Building a wiki on top of CouchDB/PouchdB, where all edits ever are preserved